WillDenby/make-python-faster/src/leaving_interpretation/foreign_function_interfaces.md

 print(f"The current time is {C.time(t)} seconds since the Epoch.")
 ```

-## When to Use Which
+## ctypes vs cffi

 `ctypes` is part of the standard Python library, so it doesn't require any additional installations.
 It's straightforward for simple use cases but can become cumbersome for complex C libraries or where callback functions are involved.

 `cffi` requires installation but offers a more flexible and powerful interface for working with C code.
 It supports both ABI (Application Binary Interface) level and API (Application Programming Interface) level interfaces, making it suitable for more complex integration scenarios.

-Both `ctypes` and `cffi` are powerful tools for integrating C libraries with Python, each with its own strengths.
-The choice between them depends on the specific requirements of the project, such as the complexity of the C code being interfaced and the performance requirements.
+The choice between them ultimately depends on the specific requirements of the project, such as the complexity of the C code being interfaced and the performance requirements.

 ## What About Fortran?

-If you have some legacy scientific code, the most common way to bridge Python and Fortran is through the use of `f2py` and `numpy`'s Fortran integration facilities.
+If you have legacy scientific codes, the most common way to bridge Python and Fortran is through the use of `f2py` or NumPy’s integration facilities.

-`f2py` is one of the easiest and most efficient ways to call Fortran code from Python, especially for numerical computations. `f2py` generates Python wrapper modules automatically, allowing Fortran routines to be called as if they were Python functions.
+`f2py` is one of the easiest ways to call Fortran code from Python.
+It generates Python wrapper modules automatically, allowing Fortran routines to be called as if they were Python functions.

 Suppose you have a simple Fortran subroutine that calculates the sum of two arrays: